Note on the physical basis of spatially resolved thermodynamic functions: Introduction

+We consider an arbitrary extensive thermodynamic quantity $A$, say the energy or the entropy.
+In experiments, typically only changes in $A$ as the system undergoes transformations can be inferred.
+For model systems, statistical mechanics often allows a calculation of $A$, either analytically in some special cases or numerically with the aid of computers using the methods of molecular simulation or integral equation theories.

-Mark and van Gunsteren\cite{mark94} criticized any attempt at decompositions of the entropy (or free energy) in terms of particular atomic interactions for non-ideal systems.
-Nevertheless, as of recently, several authors\cite{nguyen12,raman13,gerogiokas13,nguyen14,michel14,gerogiokas15,nguyen15,raman15} have studied decompositions of $S_\mathrm{tot}$ of the form,
+The calculation of $A$ through statistical mechanics naturally involves variables that are hidden in the macroscopic experiment.
+Mark and van Gunsteren \cite{mark94} criticized any attempt at decompositions of the entropy (or free energy) in terms of particular atomic interactions for non-ideal systems.
+Nevertheless, many authors \cite{nguyen12,raman13,gerogiokas2014prediction,nguyen14,michel14,gerogiokas15,nguyen15,raman15,persson2017signatures,heinz2019computing,heinz2021per,waibl2022explicit} have studied decompositions of the form (in this Note, all integrals are to be interpreted as definite integrals over the entire liquid phase),

-where $\overline S(\vc x)$ is the \emph{local} entropy density at position $\vc x$ in the system.
-For inhomogeneous systems (\textit{e.~g.}, a solute in solvent), these authors claim that such an analysis provides important physical insight.
-However, it should be clear that eq.~(\ref{eq:decomposition}) may be exactly satisfied by an infinite number of different choices for the function $\overline S(\vc x)$.
-Consequently, there would seem to be an infinite number of different ``insights'' to be gained from the corresponding plethora of different decompositions.
-However, in certain cases physical conditions narrow the number of permissible decompositions.
-For instance, the translational symmetry of the homogeneous fluid imposes the condition that the gradient of $\overline S(\vc x)$ vanish in that case.
-More generally, for two points $\vc x_1$ and $\vc x_2$ equivalent by symmetry, we have $\overline S(\vc x_1) = \overline S(\vc x_2)$.
-Such symmetry conditions are, however, generally not sufficient to uniquely define the function $\overline S(\vc x)$ except in the homogeneous case, and they are likely to be trivially satisfied otherwise.

-To exemplify the pitfalls, consider one intuitive contender for the local entropy density ($\delta$ denotes Dirac's delta-function):

-where it is clear that one recovers the Gibbs entropy (eq.~[\ref{eq:entropy}]) by integrating $\tilde S(\vc x)$ over all space.
-However, there is no clear physical meaning ascribable to $\tilde S(\vc x)$.
-If in an overall inhomogeneous system---say, the solvent around a solute---one computes $\tilde S(\vc x)$ at a point far from any inhomogeneity, does one obtain the bulk molar (configurational) entropy of the solvent?
-This is a reasonable further physical condition that the physical entropy density function should satisfy.
-In fact, if this condition is fulfilled, a direct corollary of eq.~(\ref{eq:decomposition}) is that the entropy of solvation of a monoatomic solute may be computed as

-where $\overline S_\infty$ is the entropy density function evaluated for the bulk solvent (infinitely removed from the solute).
-The question is what physical interpretation can be ascribed to the integrand $\overline S(\vc x) - \overline S_\infty$.
+where $\overline A(\vc x)$ is the \emph{local} density of $A$ at position $\vc x$ in the system.
+Since $A$ is an extensive quantity, such a decomposition appears natural.
+The problem is that the conclusions drawn from an analysis of the spatial behavior of $\overline A(\vc x)$ depend on the choice of this function, as it is not uniquely defined by eq.~(\ref{eq:decomposition}) alone.

+To stress the main point of this Note: in theory \emph{any} spatial decomposition of an extensive thermodynamic function that is consistent with the integrated (macroscopic) value can be obtained and \emph{none} can be said to be more ``correct'' than the other from an experimental point of view.
+In other words, any conclusion can in principle be drawn from an analysis of spatially resolved thermodynamic functions without there being, even in theory, any rigorous way to discern ``good'' from ``erroneous'' conclusions.